oasci/pitt-biosc1540-2025s/content/lectures/11B/index.md

 ## Homology model

 In this part of the activity, you will be using [SWISS-MODEL](https://doi.org/10.1093/nar/gky427) to predict protein structures.
-This homology modeling approach uses standard workflow of (1) searching for similar sequences
+This homology modeling approach uses standard workflow of (1) searching for similar sequences, (2) ranking structural templates and alignments, (3) building the structure from the selected templates, and (4) estimate the quality of the predicted structure.

 ### Template search